The Hotel: Wilderness Lodge

 There is a game room, playground, nature trail and bike rentals; and the hotel has evening activities like outdoor movies and campfires if you need to skip the fireworks one night.

 Disney hotels can seem pricey compared with comparable hotels outside the park, but they make it worth your while with little priceless little extras.
 After we made our reservation through Expedia we received special Disney luggage tags in the mail.
 We checked our bags at JFK with these tags and were able to walk right passed the baggage carousel in Orlando.

 We got on a free Disney shuttle bus to Wilderness Lodge and our bags met us in the room later.
 (Pack bathing suits and anything else you need in the first few hours in a carry-on.)

 The day we left we found our boarding passes under our door in the morning.
 We took our bags to the lobby and didn’t see them again until New York.
 Easy peasy.

 The Bottom Line:

-The Wilderness Lodge would be an excellent hotel experience no matter where you were.
+The Wilderness Lodge would be an excellent hotel experience even if it were not in the middle of Disney World.
 Like everything at Disney it isn’t inexpensive but offers good value.
-It’s mousey enough to keep Disney fans satisfied but struck a nice balance for families who don’t want the parks to follow them back to their hotel.
+It’s mousey enough to keep Disney fans satisfied but struck a nice balance for families like mine, who don’t want the parks to follow them back to their hotel.

-At A Glance Guide to Disney World: All our Disney World resources in one place.
+Read More: All my Disney World resources in one place.